Magendra-ssn/30-day-challenge/README.md

 day 26 - Worked using enumeration, printing counter values with list values

 day 27 - scraped coronavirus data from https://www.worldometers.info/coronavirus/country/india/ and stored it in a excel sheet using python scrip :)

+day 28 - Created multiple threads and printed date and time using them.